bright-cloud-studio/contao-redirect-failed-login/README.md

 # Bright Cloud Studio's Contao Redirect Failed Login
-## Extends the default Contao Login form front end module to allow selecting of a page to foward users to after failed login attempts
+## Extends the default Contao 'Login form' front end module to allow selecting of a page to foward users to after failed login attempts

 This package was created due to a client's website having multiple login errors.
 Users were forgetting their username, forgetting their password, or not being case sensitive when entering their details.
 The solution, set up a page with detailed instructions that users are forwarded to after a failed login attempt.